jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 You might think: both; something that is written from the outside is read on the inside and something that is written on the inside, is read from the outside.

-But one prime example would overthrow that: An object can be written, so passed to a command, and the value of the object might be read.
+But one prime example might overthrow that: An object can be written, so passed to a command, and the value of the object might be read.
 So Object Set Public, Value Get Private.
 So then you do not set the object, to read it on the inside, but the object is set, to read the value on the inside, so when an aspect, such as Object or Value, is In, it does not mean that it is both written from the outside and read on the inside.

 But in the car on my way home from work I realized, that I have been forgetting about half the gets.
 When an object is written from the outside of the command, of which the __Value__ is read on the inside, the __Object__ is read as well, because you need to read the object, before you can retrieve the value of the object.
 So the object is read for access.
 Not for copy / assignment.

 Perhaps you need to consider reading an object for access too.
 I already wrote something about that in the old Symbol documentation: different forms of getting, that also might be separately access controlled.
 It makes a difference when something gettable for access compared to gettable for copying.
-It would make a difference for outcome dependency.
+It might make a difference for outcome dependency.
 For instance: when you can get something for accessing but can’t get something for copying, then the object can be accessed inside the command, but it can not be passed further down into sub-commands.
 This has implications for automatic determination of in out and thru and also for compared IO and automatic execution order.

 Perhaps I need to consider Command IO a little to come up with a more exact definition of input and output.
 But I think I am getting there now.